NicholasMoser/Naruto-GNT-Modding/general/docs/guides/dump_specific_costume.md

 ![Dump Textures](/general/images/dump_specific_costume/8.png?raw=true "Dump Textures")

 You can now modify these textures to make them custom and load them using the guide [Dolphin Texture Loading](/general/docs/guides/dolphin_texture_loading.md).

+**Make sure to disable the Dump Textures Dolphin setting now that you are done, or else it will continue dumping textures while you play.
+This will slow down your game.**